kubernetes/website/docs/getting-started-guides/clc.md

 ## Optional add-ons

-* Logging: We offer an integrated centralized logging ELK platform so that all kubernetes and docker logs get sent to the ELK stack.
+* Logging: We offer an integrated centralized logging ELK platform so that all Kubernetes and docker logs get sent to the ELK stack.
 To install the ELK stack and configure Kubernetes to send logs to it, follow [the log aggregation documentation](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc/blob/master/log_aggregration.md).
 Note: We don't install this by default as the footprint isn't trivial.